Troubleshooting Guide¶

 USB_AUTOSUSPEND=0

-When the problem disappears, reenable the feature and continue with the next section.
-Otherwise the causing device cannot be identified – proceed to Step 7: Upgrade kernel or firmware.
+When the problem disappears, reenable the feature and try to narrow down the problem to a single device as described in the following section.
+Otherwise the cause is not an USB device – proceed to Step 7: Upgrade TLP.

-Enter every USB device ID into :ref:set-usb-blacklist` – but only one device at a time!
+Enter every USB device ID into USB_DENYLIST – but only one device at a time!

 When all else fails, try to:

-Upgrade the Linux kernel to the latest version, e.g. use mainline kernel (Ubuntu) or backports (Debian) or the equivalent for your distribution or compile Linus’ kernel yourself
+• Upgrade the Linux kernel to the latest version, e.g. use HWE kernel (Ubuntu) or backports (Debian) or the equivalent for your distribution or compile the kernel yourself

 Note